 What are the differences between the Tesla Model 3 Performance and the “Standard Range” or “Maximum Range” version?
-Here is a brief summary:
+Here is a summary:

 Tesla Model 3 Performance values

 In terms of performance values, the performance model differs significantly, mainly due to its acceleration from 0 to 100 km/h in 3.4 seconds.
-Compared to the Model 3 “Maximum Range” with its already very good value of 4.6 seconds, this is an additional punch.
+Compared to the Model 3 “Maximum Range” with its already excellent value of 4.6 seconds, this is an additional punch.
 The word “catapult” is the only thing that comes to my mind.
 In terms of range, the 20-inch rims with their higher aerodynamic drag cost about 10% less range compared to the 18-inch aero-style rims.
 Of course, Tesla also tickled out a little more at the top speed for the performance model and topped the “maximum range” model 3 with a 25 km/h higher value.
-In practice, however, this should be negligible.
+Traditionally, however, this should be negligible.

 |Standard range plus (rear-wheel drive)||Long range (rear-wheel drive)||Long range (all-wheel drive)||Performance (all-wheel drive)|